 Pululahua and Calacalí (50 mins)

-Rusty-breasted Antpitta is the main reason that some birders visit Pululahua, while the star find at Calacali is the rare White-tailed Shrike-Tyrant.
+Rusty-breasted Antpitta is the main reason that birders visit Pululahua, while the star attraction at Calacali is the rare White-tailed Shrike-Tyrant.